mlcruz/articleFormatter/README.md

 ### Simple Instalation Guide:

-  If you are using windows, you are going to need [chocolatey](https://chocolatey.org/install) for this tutorial.
+  If you are using windows,[chocolatey](https://chocolatey.org/install) is needed for this tutorial.

   #### Prerequisites